 Why choose this course?

-Earth science is an exciting and fun science with many interesting and practical applications and a great number of travelling opportunities.
-Whether you enjoy working indoors or outdoors, if you are interested in understanding how the world works, then you will find Earth Science a rewarding area of study.
+If you enjoy working outdoors and are interested in understanding how the world works, then you will find earth science a rewarding area of study.
 Blending current research issues and problem solving with theory and industry-related, hands-on practicals, the earth science major provides you with a fundamental background to pursue a career in either the resource or the environmental sector.

-Graduates are eligible for membership in a number of professional societies, such as the Geological Society of Australia, Australian Institute of Geologists and other overseas professional societies, and are encouraged to actively participate in these societies.
+Graduates are eligible for membership in a number of professional societies, such as the Geological Society of Australia, Australian Institute of Geologists and other overseas professional societies.

 Your science degree